Royce Lewis Preview, Player Props: Twins vs. Rangers

-Royce Lewis -- with a slugging percentage of .595 in his past 10 games, including two home runs -- will be in action for the Minnesota Twins against the Texas Rangers, with Dane Dunning on the mound, on August 25 at 8:10 PM ET.
+Royce Lewis -- with a slugging percentage of .571 in his past 10 games, including two home runs -- will be in action for the Minnesota Twins versus the Texas Rangers, with Max Scherzer on the mound, on August 26 at 7:15 PM ET.

-He reached base in all four of his plate appearances (3-for-3 with a double, a home run and an RBI) in his most recent game against the Rangers.

 Royce Lewis Game Info & Props vs. the Rangers